 Humpback whales: Commonly seen in the park’s waters, particularly in Glacier Bay and Bartlett Cove.

-Puffins and seabirds: Can be seen in the park’s coastal areas, particularly in Bartlett Cove and Reid Inlet.
+Puffins and seabirds: Can be seen in the coastal areas, particularly in Bartlett Cove and Reid Inlet.

 Hiking and Kayaking

-Bartlett Cove Trail: A 1-mile loop trail that takes you through a lush forest and offers stunning views of Bartlett Cove.
+Bartlett Cove Trail: A 1-mile loop trail that takes you through a lush forest and offers views of Bartlett Cove.

 Unique feature: Over 1,000 glaciers, including the famous Margerie Glacier